ASKBOT/django-starter-project/README.md

 * directory project_conf contains settings.py and urls.py
 * html5 doctype in the base template with screen, print and IE fixes js files (from sass)
 * easy to switch between Django and Jinja2 templates
+* the template is based on html5 boilerplate
 * base template works both with Django and Jinja2 templates

 Installation